ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 ## Creating a job template

-Now that you have created a new playbook, go back to the Ansible Tower GUI and sync your project.
+Now that you have created a new playbook, go back to the Ansible Tower GUI and `sync your project`.
 Next, you need to create a new job template to run this playbook.
 Go to Templates , click Add and select Job Template to create a new job template.

 ### 1. Creating a job template for app_list.yml